What’s New

 Clusters

-Cluster plots.
-Top - rays, bottom - polygons.
+Cluster plots - polygons.

 Dendrogram and Phylogenic tree

 Following the MDS step, a hierarchical clustering is performed on the two-dimensional representation of the data.
 In the process, components (statements, or sets of statements) are joined iteratively with their nearest neighbor.
 The nearest neighbor may be another statement, or a group of statements which were joined into one group in a previous iteration.
 A dendrogram depicts the hierarchical clustering process.
 “Leaves” in this binary-tree diagram correspond to the statements, and branches represent the nearest neighbor connections made in each iteration.
 The length of an edge in a dendrogram is a function of the dis-similarity between joined components.
 The clusters can also be shown phylogenic trees.
 Both plots allow users to manually select the preferred number of clusters, based on the lengths of the stems in the tree.
 The phylogenic tree is more convenient when the number of statements is large, in which case a dendrogram may be too wide for a page.
+Here, we demonstrate just the dendrogram, with 11 clusters.

 A dendrogram.

-Misplacement Index
+Misplacement

-Based on the user’s choice of a distance metric, RCMap calculates a `misplacement index’.
+Based on the user’s choice of a distance metric, RCMap calculates a ‘misplacement index’.
 The index is a number between 0 and 1.
 A small value is assigned to a point which is placed well in the 2-D map in the sense that it appears close in the 2-D map to points to which it was also close in the original space, and it appears far from points which were also far from it in the original space.
 In other words, a small value corresponds to a point which was projected to the 2-D space so as to preserve its relative distances with the other points.
 A value close to 1 means that the point’s representation in the MDS plot distorts its position (relative to the other points) in the original space.

 A misplacement index plot.